MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

     - **Hub name**: *A unique name - for example `my-ai-hub`*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
-    - **Location**: Select **Help me choose** and then select **gpt-4** in the Location helper window and use the recommended region\*
+    - **Location**: Select **Help me choose** and then select **gpt-4o** in the Location helper window and use the recommended region\*
     - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
     - **Connect Azure AI Search**: Skip connecting

-    > \* Model quotas are constrained at the tenant level by regional quotas.
-In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
+    > \* Azure OpenAI resources are constrained by regional model quotas.
+In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
 1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image: